 Georgetown, Guyana, whose oil boom has yet to energise its once-a-week stock market.
 (Photo: Wikimedia Commons)

 In Guyana that plumbing is tiny and old-fashioned.
-Just fifteen companies are listed, and every Monday brokers gather on a trading floor and call out orders by word of mouth, with an electronic ledger recording the results.
+Just fifteen companies are listed, and every Monday brokers gather on a floor and call out orders, with an electronic ledger recording the results.

-This open-outcry method, where traders shout bids and offers face to face, was once standard across the world but has largely vanished in favour of fully electronic systems.
-The combination of physical floor trading with a digital order book represents a halfway step between past and present.
+This open-outcry method, where traders shout bids and offers face to face, was once standard worldwide.
+It has largely vanished in favour of fully electronic systems.

 Why the Guyana Stock Exchange looks the way it does